 iPhone and Android).

-In addition, the student must complete, send and print the MANDATORY Self-Isolation Plan for their
+In addition, the student must submit an electronic MANDATORY Self-Isolation Plan for their

 province in advance:

 In addition to regular packing requirements, students should also bring –